atomisthq/docs/docs/developer/sdm.md

 ### package.json

 The `package.json` file defines the metadata and dependencies for the project.
-In addition, this file defines the standard "NPM package scripts", i.e., `npm run` commands, typically available in Node.js projects.
-Here's a summary of the NPM package scripts available in most SDM projects.
+In addition, this file defines the standard "npm package scripts", i.e., `npm run` commands, typically available in Node.js projects.
+Here's a summary of the npm package scripts available in most SDM projects.

 Command | Description